uconn health

 The Institutional Biosafety Committee (IBC) reviews all research and teaching activities that involve recombinant DNA (rDNA), biological agents and toxins.
 The purpose of the IBC review is to ensure that University activities comply with government regulations and provide appropriate safeguards for human health and the environment.
 The IBC home page provides links to applicable government documents (e.g. guidelines from NIH and CDC), and other information.
 For more information and further assistance with biosafety issues contact IBC at ibc@uchc.edu.

-This site serves as an overview of UCH’s policies related to research and sponsored activities and links to UCH’s institutional offices responsible for assuring the integrity of UCH’s research and sponsored programs.
+This site serves as an overview of UCH’s procedures and guidances related to research and sponsored activities and links to UCH’s institutional offices responsible for assuring the integrity of UCH’s research and sponsored programs.

 Although intended to cover the wide range of sponsored activities and related compliance areas, please be advised that the information referenced here does not cover the full scope of sponsor-specific regulations.
-Also, please note that policies and procedures are subject to amendment by UCH and/or the funding agency.
+Also, please note that policies, procedures, and guidances are subject to amendment by UCH and/or the funding agency.
 To learn more about UCHC’s sponsored activity-related policies, please contact your project officer.

 Online Resources